Alexander-Nasuta/openhub-demo/Readme.md

    <dd>Wirth, Rüdiger, and Hipp, Jochen (2000).
 “CRISP-DM: Towards a standard process model for data mining.”
 Proceedings of the 4th international conference on the practical applications of knowledge discovery and data mining, 1, 29–39.</dd>
 </dl>

+## Plans for Future Work
+In the future, we plan to implement the following features.
+This will result in a new Repository.
+This Repo will be archived.
+- Add contract negotiation: replace the current Dataspace Connector Service with a Released Version of the Eclipse Dataspace Connector
+- Sequential Release of Labelled Data: currently the hole dataset is added to the database at once.
+In the future, we plan to release the data in a sequential manner.
+That way one can observe how the trained models get better over time.

 ## Contact

 If you have any questions or feedback, feel free to contact me via [email](mailto:alexander.nasuta@wzl-iqs.rwth-aachen.de) or open an issue on repository.

 # License